 The firm is a patchwork quilt of so many different backgrounds and life experiences, and it is our policy and practice to continually highlight this diverse and inclusive makeup.
 We do so by featuring the varied personal histories of our attorneys and staff in monthly Spotlights on Diversity.
 Likewise, we observe designated National Heritage Months by celebrating diverse leaders in the legal profession.
-Programs like these, and other educational initiatives, enhance awareness, firm wide, of the critical importance that diversity, multiculturalism and inclusion play in our overall excellence, both as a law firm and place to work.
+Programs like these, and other educational initiatives, enhance awareness, firm wide, of the critical importance that diversity and inclusion play in our overall excellence, both as a law firm and place to work.

 Focus on Women Attorneys of M&R (WAMR)

 We take pride in the extraordinary talents and achievements of our women attorneys, and the firm seeks to do what it can to enable their continued success.
 We are committed to the advancement and empowerment of women in the legal profession.
-Women Attorneys of M&R (WAMR), a subcommittee of DMI, is a unique initiative that provides support as well as leadership and professional development opportunities for our female attorneys.
+Women Attorneys of M&R (WAMR), a subcommittee of DI, is a unique initiative that provides support as well as leadership and professional development opportunities for our female attorneys.
 WAMR holds regular meetings, and hosts seminars that focus on skill development, mentoring, relationship building, career development, personal growth, and achievement – within the firm and otherwise.
 These discussions often feature prominent female community leaders who impart valuable insight into achieving professional success.
 Topics have included strategic career planning, business development, mentoring and work/life balance issues.

 Our recruitment efforts reinforce the firm’s ongoing commitment to a diverse and inclusive workforce.
 While we seek diverse talent, we do so while maintaining an environment that is positive and inclusive of everyone.
 We believe that each partner, associate, of counsel and staff member brings his or her own unique background and perspective to M&R, and deserves a voice.
 We recruit staff and attorneys who hail from a broad range of cultures and experiences.
 M&R recruits at law schools with diverse student populations and sponsors and participates in diverse career-development events conducted by law schools.
 Additionally, M&R seeks to retain and promote minorities laterally within the Firm, and use the Summer Associate Program as a means of recruiting more diverse attorneys.

 Clients are diverse and want to see a diverse law firm, and interface with diverse attorneys.
 Our workforce mirrors the varying backgrounds and viewpoints of our eclectic client base in order to best resolve business and legal issues.
 Therefore, we promote the expression of conflicting viewpoints in order to approach old problems in new ways.
-No doubt, our commitment to DMI enriches and deepens the firm’s understanding and analysis of issues and, ultimately, its work product.
+No doubt, our commitment to DI enriches and deepens the firm’s understanding and analysis of issues and, ultimately, its work product.

-An active Diversity, Multiculturalism & Inclusion Committee meets bi-monthly to address diversity at M&R. The Committee, which is chaired by a senior partner and consists of attorneys as well as staff, discusses initiatives that ensure that the Firm is taking proactive steps toward being more diverse and inclusive.
+An active Diversity & Inclusion Committee meets bi-monthly to address diversity at M&R. The Committee, which is chaired by a senior partner and consists of attorneys as well as staff, discusses initiatives that ensure that the Firm is taking proactive steps toward being more diverse and inclusive.
 We have a diversity corner in our quarterly marketing bulletin, highlighting the varied backgrounds and experiences of different employees.
 M&R also has monthly updates regarding diverse leaders in the legal profession.
 We understand that our commitment to diversity is ongoing, and that our Committee is responsible for educating the Firm on our mission.